 Dr. Diamond has been Principal Investigator of the Fusion and Astrophysical Plasma Physics Group at CASS, UC San Diego for nearly 30 years.
 He is also Director of the Center for Fusion Theory at the Southwestern Institute of Physics in China.

-As of 2017, Professor Diamond has been the primary advisor of over 60 graduate students and postdoctoral researchers.
+As of 2018, Professor Diamond has been the primary advisor of 65 graduate students and postdoctoral researchers.
 He teaches numerous courses at UC San Diego.